When you become an umbrella company employee, you should receive a payslip every time your pay is processed.

 Holiday pay

-When negotiating your rate of pay, you must consider holiday pay.
+When negotiating your pay rate, you must consider holiday pay.
 As an employer, your umbrella company must legally show holiday pay on your payslip.

 However, the amount shown is a reallocation of your pay, meaning the 12.07% holiday pay is taken from your assignment rate (gross pay) and shown as holiday pay on your payslip.

-Compliant umbrella companies will ensure you are issued your holiday pay each time you are paid or accrue it to claim a lump sum later.
+Compliant umbrella companies will ensure you are issued with your holiday pay each time you are paid, or that it accrues so you can claim a lump sum later.

 Before joining them, you must discuss this with your umbrella and understand how holiday pay will be processed.

-While most umbrella companies will process holiday pay transparently and compliantly, there have been a few recent accusations aimed at umbrellas that have retained employees’ holiday pay for themselves.
+While most umbrella companies process holiday pay transparently and in compliance, there have been a few recent accusations that some umbrella companies have retained employees’ holiday pay for themselves.

 This is entirely unacceptable.
 If you believe your umbrella company has withheld your holiday pay, you should report them immediately.